isnaldomsm/hostgatorchallenge/README.md

 Step 1:
 Modify the .env file with the local settings of the database.

+Passo 2:<br>
+executar no banco o arquivo base.sql .

+Step 2:<br>
+execute the base.sql file in the database .<br>

-Passo 2:
+Passo 3:
 execute no terminal composer serve .

-Step 2:
+Step 3:
-run in the terminal composer serve.
+run in the terminal composer serve .

-Passo 3:<br>
-executar no banco o arquivo base.sql.

-Step 3:<br>
-execute the base.sql file in the database.<br>

 Passo 4:<br>
 Get  http://localhost:8001/breeds?name=sib<br>